LDO-CERT/orochi/README.md

 Orochi is an open source framework for collaborative forensic memory dump analysis.
 Using Orochi you and your collaborators can easily organize your memory dumps and analyze them all at the same time.

 ![Orochi-main](docs/animations/000_orochi_main.gif)

 ## Fastest way to try Orochi

 For people who prefer to install and try first and then read the guide:

 ```
 git clone https://github.com/LDO-CERT/orochi.git
 cd orochi
-sudo docker-compose pull
 sudo docker-compose up
 ```

-Browse https://127.0.0.1 and access with admin//admin
+Browse https://localhost and access with admin//admin

 ## Orochi architecture